DMV.ORG is a privately owned website that is not owned or operated by any government agency.

 No Registration Refunds

 The Rhode Island DMV does not offer partial refunds of unused vehicle registration fees.
-You are only entitled to a refund if you have one full year left on your two-year vehicle registration.
-To claim this $30.00 refund, download the Refund Application Form to submit to the main DMV office.
+You are only entitled to a refund if you have a significant amount of time left on your vehicle registration.
+For more information on a registration refund contact your local RI DMV.

 Getting Settled in Your New Home